Cray-HPE/docs-csm/operations/validate_csm_health.md

         - `/usr/share/doc/csm/scripts/operations/pyscripts`

-1. Install the Python dependencies
+1. Install the Python dependencies.

    Run the following command from the `pyscripts` directory in order to install the required Python dependencies: